shutaozhenzhen/thetimelineproj/doc/status.rst

 We want to get more people involved in the development of Timeline.

 If you are interested, please get in touch with us.
-We will help you to get started developing timeline and answer any questions you have.
+We will help you to get started developing Timeline and answer any questions you have.